mariadb-test Overview

 binlog-format=mixed

-And all tests where this combinations file applies will be run three times: once for the combination called "row", and --binlog-format=row on the server command line, once for the "stmt" combination, and once for the "mix" combination.
+All tests where this combinations file applies is run three times: Once for the combination called "row", and `--binlog-format=row` on the server command line, once for the "stmt" combination, and once for the "mix" combination.

 More than one combinations file may be applicable to a given test file.
-In this case, mtr will run the test for all possible combinations of the given combinations.
-A test that uses replication (three combinations as above) and innodb (two combinations - innodb and xtradb), will be run six times.
+In this case, `mtr` runs the test for all possible combinations of the given combinations.
+A test that uses replication (three combinations as above) and InnoDB (two combinations - innodb and xtradb), is run six times.

 ==============================================================================